Internet censorship in Pakistan: Social media and platform blocking

+In November 2024, Bluesky was banned by Pakistani authorities, which was confirmed by internet watchdog NetBlocks.

+As of 2025, more than 1.4 million URLs have been blocked in Pakistan since the passage of the Prevention of Electronic Crimes Act (PECA) in 2016, with the content regulation process drawing criticism for its lack of transparency.
+According to Amnesty International, Pakistan was actively blocking around 650,000 web links and restricting access to platforms including YouTube, Facebook, and X.

 Netsweeper usage

-In June 2013, the Citizen Lab interdisciplinary research laboratory uncovered that Canadian internet-filtering product Netsweeper to be in use at the national level in Pakistan.
-The system has categorized billions of URLs and is adding 10 million new URLs every day.
-The lab also confirmed that ISPs in Pakistan are using methods of DNS tampering to block websites at the behest of Pakistan Telecommunication Authority.
+In June 2013, the Citizen Lab interdisciplinary research laboratory uncovered that Canadian internet-filtering product Netsweeper was in use at the national level in Pakistan.
+The system had categorized billions of URLs and was adding approximately 10 million new URLs every day.
+The lab also confirmed that ISPs in Pakistan were using methods of DNS tampering to block websites at the behest of the Pakistan Telecommunication Authority.

 According to the report published by the lab, "Netsweeper technology is being implemented in Pakistan for purposes of political and social filtering, including websites of secessionist movements, sensitive religious topics, and independent media."

-On 6 September 2022, YouTube was temporarily blocked coinciding with the duration of a livestream of a political protest by the PTI calling for a General Election after the ouster of Imran Khan in April.

 2020 rules

-In October 2020 Government of Pakistan issued new policy rules called Citizens Protection (Against Online Harm) Rules 2020 or the Removal and Blocking of Unlawful Content (Procedure, Oversight and Safeguards) under 2016 Prevention of Electronic Crimes Act (PECA).
+In October 2020, the Government of Pakistan issued new policy rules called Citizens Protection (Against Online Harm) Rules 2020 or the Removal and Blocking of Unlawful Content (Procedure, Oversight and Safeguards) under 2016 Prevention of Electronic Crimes Act (PECA).

-The government of Pakistan intends to access internet user data and control and remove objectionable content.
+The Government of Pakistan intends to access internet user data and control and remove content deemed as "objectionable".
 The companies would be required to remove or block any asked content from their websites within 24 hours after being reported by Pakistani authorities, social media companies or internet service providers face may be fined of up to $3.14 million (€2.57 million) for failure to curb the sharing of content deemed to be defamatory of Islam, promoting terrorism, hate speech, pornography or any content viewed as problematic to Pakistan's national security.

-Rights activists complain that new rules are compromising user privacy at mercy of Pakistani establishment sans judicial oversight, likely to erode media freedom and freedom of expression further there by erode political freedoms and result in increased censorship.
+Rights activists complained that the new rules compromised user privacy at the mercy of the Pakistani establishment, with no judicial oversight, and the likely effect of eroding media freedoms and the freedom of expression further would erode political freedoms and result in increased censorship.

-Since then, dating apps like Tinder are banned in Pakistan, video sharing app named TikTok faced a temporary ban til removed content; issued notices to U.S.A. based Ahmadiyya community web portal TrueIslam.com, Google and Wikipedia for returning search results displaying Ahmadiyya community and their leadership, Mirza Masroor Ahmad, 's claims of Muslimness.
+Since then, dating apps like Tinder are banned in Pakistan, video sharing app TikTok faced a temporary ban until it removed certain content, and notices have been issued to U.S.A. based Ahmadiyya community web portal TrueIslam.com, Google and Wikipedia for returning search results displaying the Ahmadiyya community and their leadership, Mirza Masroor Ahmad, 's claims of Muslimness.